Leo-Corporation/LeoCorpLibrary-Web/documentation/Load-a-file.md

 ~~~

 ::: tip Note
-In the examples, you might noticed that instead of simply writting `Load.ListViewContentCustom`, it is written `LeoCorpLibrary.Load.ListViewContentCustom`.
+In the examples, you might noticed that instead of simply writing `Load.ListViewContentCustom`, it is written `LeoCorpLibrary.Load.ListViewContentCustom`.
 This because of a conflict with `Load` which is an event in Windows Forms.
 :::

 [Go to top](#load)